mcgizzle/Distributed-File-System/README.md

 # Distributed-File-System

 ## Introduction
 This project involved building a *distributed file system* with a range of functionality.
+This was first Haskell project of such scale and I learned a lot along the way.
+I now feel far more equipped in the areas of distributed systems and functional programming.

 I chose to implement the following functionalities:

  * __Distributed Transparent File Access__